Natchez people: Natchez after 1730

-Contemporary nation
+Contemporary Natchez

+In Oklahoma

 Today the primary settlements of the Natchez Nation (Nvce or Nahchee), a treaty tribe, are within the southern halves of the Muscogee and Cherokee Nations in Oklahoma.
 The nation developed a constitution in 2003, which confirms its long-held traditions of self-government.
 Approximately 197,000 Natchez are members of the nation.
 Membership is based on matrilineal descent from people listed on the Dawes Rolls or the updated records of 1973.
-The nation allows citizens to have more than one tribal affiliation, asking only for work or donations to support the nation.
+The nation allows citizens to have more than one tribal affiliation, asking only for volunteer work or donations to support the nation and its programs.

 Natchez families are also found as members among the balance of the Five Civilized Tribes.
 They are represented as corporations within the Seminole Tribe of Oklahoma and Sac & Fox Nation.

-Small Natchez communities and settlements may be found in and throughout the Southeast and as far north as North Carolina.
-There are three state-recognized Natchez communities in South Carolina, each of which have independent governments: the Eastern Band Natchez, formerly Natchez-PeeDee; the Edisto Natchez-Kusso (Four Holes Indian Organization); and the PeeDee Indian Tribe of South Carolina.

 The current leadership of the Natchez Nation consists of a Peace Chief (called the "Great Sun"), a War Chief, and four primary Clan Mothers.
 Other Natchez Sun leaders have included K.T.
-"Hutke" Fields (Principal Peace Chief/Great Sun, 1996-), Eliza Jane Sumpka (Primary Clan Mother), William Harjo LoneFight, Robert M. Riviera (Principal War Chief, 1997), Watt Sam, Archie Sam, White Tobacco Sam, and others.
+"Hutke" Fields (Principal Peace Chief/Great Sun, 1996–), Eliza Jane Sumpka (Primary Clan Mother), William Harjo LoneFight, Robert M. Riviera (Principal War Chief, 1997), Watt Sam, Archie Sam, White Tobacco Sam, Creek Sam and others.

+In South Carolina

+Historically small Natchez communities and settlements were dispersed throughout the Southeast as far east as South Carolina, after having been scattered from Mississippi by the French in 1731.
+In 1747, a small group of Natchez left the Cherokee and settled in what is now Colleton County, South Carolina, about six miles south of the present-day city of Walterboro.
+The Governor of the Province of South Carolina, James Glen, permitted this small group, composed of seven men, in addition to women and children, permission to settle near Edisto River.
+The group is documented to have lived between 1750 and 1763, four miles southwest of the former plantation of Thomas Eberson, within St. Bartholomew's Parish.

+There are two state-recognized tribes which allege to be descended from these Natchez in South Carolina, the Edisto Natchez-Kusso Tribe of South Carolina and the Pee Dee Indian Tribe of South Carolina, which secondarily claims Natchez heritage through descent from the historic Pedee people.
+South Carolina additionally recognizes the Natchez Indian Tribe of South Carolina as a state-recognized heritage "Group" a legally distinct status apart from state-recognition as a tribe.
+All three of these entities presently lack federal acknowledgement by the Bureau of Indian Affairs.